 - When to choose the nested layout?

-- How to activate the nested layout on Divi?
+- How do I enable nested layout on Divi?

 - What does a "nested" layout look like?